 Mr. Ordway has written extensively on international arbitration and other forms of alternate dispute resolution, and is a co-author of a chapter on alternate dispute resolution in The Corporate Counselor’s Deskbook and a biannual column on international arbitration in the United States in the French law journal, Gazette du Palais.
 He has also been a frequent speaker on international arbitration and has lectured on this subject in the U.S., Latin America, Europe and Asia.

-Mr. Ordway has been recognized as a leader in International Arbitration by Chambers USA – America’s Leading Lawyers for Business 2005-2016, and Chambers Global – The World’s Leading Lawyers for Business 2006-2007, 2013-2017.
+Mr. Ordway has been recognized as a leader in International Arbitration by Chambers USA – America’s Leading Lawyers for Business 2005-2017, and Chambers Global – The World’s Leading Lawyers for Business 2006-2007, 2013-2017.
 In addition, he was listed in the Guide to the World’s Leading Commercial Arbitrations Experts 2011.
 He was ranked as “Highly Recommended” in the 2004/05 edition of the PLC Global Counsel Dispute Resolution Handbook, and he was recognized in PLC Which Lawyer?
 Yearbook 2006-2010.
-Mr. Ordway is also recommended in the area of International Arbitration and noted for his significant track record in investment treaty arbitration by Legal 500 2010 and 2013.
+Mr. Ordway is also regularly recommended in the area of International Arbitration and noted for his significant track record in investment treaty arbitration by Legal 500.

 Mr. Ordway speaks French and Spanish, and has a good knowledge of Portuguese.